A Characterization of Universally Optimal Queueing Regimes: Environment

 \subsection{Social Optimum}

 The social designer cares about the (undiscounted) average welfare of the customers in the long run.
 Equivalently, the designer incurs a flow cost rate $\cost$ per customer in the system and receives a reward $\reward$ upon each customer's service completion.
-The designer does not care about the identity of the customer who is being served, and can decide which arriving customers to accept, and when to kick existing customers out of the system.
+The designer does not care about the identity of the customers who are being served, and can decide which arriving customers to accept, which server will serve which customer, and when to kick existing customers out of the system.

-Since the environment is Markovian, the socially optimal policy prescribes an intervention only when a new customer arrives or when a customer completes a service. \citet{Nao:E1969} proved that to achieve social optimum the designer should admit customers into the queue as long as their number is at most a threshold $\nopt$, which depends on the parameters $\parameters$, and remove customers from the queue if it becomes larger.
-From the point of view of the social designer, it does not matter which customer is removed: it can be the newly arriving customer or a customer who was already waiting in the queue.
+Because the environment is Markovian, the socially optimal policy prescribes an intervention only when a new customer arrives or when a customer completes a service.
+In an \MMS[1] context, \citet{Nao:E1969} proved that, to achieve the social optimum, the designer should admit customers into the system as long as their number is at most a threshold $\nopt$, which depends on the parameters $\parametersone$, and remove customers from the system if the number of customers exceeds that threshold.
+From the social designer's point of view, it does not matter which customer is removed: it can be the newly arriving customer or a customer who was already waiting in the queue.
+This analysis was extended to the \MMS case by \citet{XuSha:OR1993}.